 This revolutionary tunnel project has already broken several records, as the Ryfylke tunnel is now the longest and deepest subsea tunnel in the world.
 It stretches over 14,5 kilometres and its deepest point is at 292 metres below sea-level.
-This tunnel connects Solbakk in Strand and Hundvåg in Stavanger and when it opens it will provide a road link between Ryfylke and Nord-Jæren.
+The tunnel connects Solbakk in Strand and Hundvåg in Stavanger and when it opens it will provide a road link between Ryfylke and Nord-Jæren.

 While the 5,7 kilometres long Hundvågtunnel will cross Byfjorden between Hundvåg and Stavanger and serve as a connection point between the Ryfast project and Stavanger.
-In addition, it will contribute to increased commercial activity in the region and dissolve congestion in Hundvåg.
+In addition, it will contribute to increased commercial activity in the region and dissolve bothersome congestion in Hundvåg.

 The finishing process and electrical installation is well underway, and the aim is to open for traffic in the end of 2019.